SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     >Optionally right click on OPEN EDITOR and choose hide.
 Hidden panes can be shown again using the ... menu in the top right of the Explorer.

+    At this point an HDI container has been created which is an isolated set of schemas within an SAP HANA Cloud database.
+Multiple HDI containers can be included within one SAP HANA Cloud database.
+This enables developers to have their own environment or for multiple instances of an application to use one SAP HANA Cloud database.
+TODO Volker benefits (is it cost savings, better utilization, much quicker to deploy)

-    At this point an HDI Container has been created and can be seen in both the SAP BTP Cockpit and within the add database dialog of the SAP HANA database explorer.
+    The HDI container can be seen in both the SAP BTP Cockpit and within the add database dialog of the SAP HANA database explorer.

     ![](images/hdi-container.png)